jtassia/You-Dont-Know-JS/es6 & beyond/ch7.md

 ### Regular Expression Symbols

-There are four well known symbols that can be overridden for regular expression objects, which control how those regular expressions are used by the four corresponding `String.prototype` functions of the same name:
+There are four well-known symbols that can be overridden for regular expression objects, which control how those regular expressions are used by the four corresponding `String.prototype` functions of the same name:

 * `@@match`: The `Symbol.match` value of a regular expression is the method used to match all or part of a string value with the given regular expression.
 It's used by `String.prototype.match(..)` if you pass it a regular expression for the pattern matching.